Cellular immune function in myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) (2019) Cliff, Nacul et al.

 Human monocytes are divided in three major classes; classical (CD14+CD16−), non-classical (CD14dimCD16+), and intermediate (CD14+CD16+).

-This study has been cited as evidence that the increase in non-classical monocytes that have been found in two studies of Long Covid patients has not been found in ME/CFS.
+This study has been cited as evidence that the increase in non-classical monocytes that has been found in two studies of Long Covid patients has not been found in ME/CFS.
 I don't think this is correct, as the non-classical monocytes subset wasn't specifically looked at.

 Persistence of SARS CoV-2 S1 Protein in CD16+ Monocytes in Post-Acute Sequelae of COVID-19 (PASC) ..., 2021, Patterson et al (in prep)